Exido-Rio/Attendance-System/README.md

 ## ABOUT TOOL :

 This is repositary use python face recognition moudle to create the datasets of feature from an images and save them to use them and dectect and verify faces later.
+I have putted some random images you can remove those from data and images directory both but dont don't remove Names.csv and Attendance.csv .
+It can detect face from picture and webcam and real faces indeed !
 <p align="center"><a href=""><img title="" src=""></a>
 </p>